My Daughter Changed Me

 #3 The world needs to be better and we need to make it better.
-All those leaps forward – every scrap of human freedom, decency, and honor did not come through hope and optimism alone.
+All those leaps forward – every scrap of human freedom, decency, and honor did not come through hope and optimism.
 They came from countless sacrifices of blood and sweat.
-Soldiers who stormed beaches, women, and minorities who marched for rights, men and women who changed the face of the world.
+Soldiers who stormed beaches, women who marched for rights, and great men who challenged us to be better.
+Men and women who changed the face of the world.
 These tasks are not easy, and few can aspire to those lofty peaks, but we can focus our lives in that direction and climb as high as possible.
-For too long both my wife and I focused our efforts on the pursuit of money.
-That has to change.
 We need to show our daughter that we can, piece by small piece, make the world a better place.
 Being parents means more than preparing her for the world.
 Being parents means expending every scrap of energy and skill that we have to prepare the world for her.

 #4 We need to be both brave and wise to make those changes.
 Many challenges will meet her as she grows, and we need to teach her to overcome them.
 To have confidence, to be brave, to befriend dragons, to fight tyranny, to love.
 We will teach her what we can, give her the wisdom we have collected, and hope that she can find the same wisdom earlier in her journey.

 #5 We need to laugh.
-The world is a damn funny place sometimes.
+The world is a funny place sometimes.
 We can be dour all we want, but sometimes you need to laugh.
 To put a blanket over your head and run around in circles until you’re so dizzy you fall over.
 To get tickled until you can hardly breathe.
 The roll down a grassy hill as fast as you can.
 To run through sprinklers on hot July day.
 Laughter, joy, a little silliness is what makes all the rest of it so worthwhile.

 Our call to action